siddhartha-gadgil/ProvingGround/docs/index.md

 The one success of this project so far has been its role in the [Polymath 14 project](http://math.iisc.ac.in/~gadgil/presentations/HomogeneousLengths.html).

+## Try it with no installation

+You can try the project with no installation on _scastie_, for example the [HoTT worksheet](https://scastie.scala-lang.org/siddhartha-gadgil/0DqN82WeQk2W0nqSYQpolA).
+If you want to try your own worksheet add the library `provvingground-core-jvm` (which can be found with scastie's search).
+More worksheets and info will be posted soon.

 ## Foundations

 The foundations we use are **Homotopy Type Theory** combined with symbolic algebra.
 This is crucial to our approach as the result is proofs that are not much more complex than real world mathematics - as illustrated, for example, in the [PolyMath lemma](tuts/internal-repetition-for-length-functions.html).
 Note that much of that note is the fully expanded proofs as reported by the system - the code describing the proofs is not long.